forge-mock/data-source/README.md

 ## Run the project

-1. Try to connect to https://localhost:5432/:
+1. Connect to 5432 port using the DB IDE or CLI.